Scary Scree Limits Boulder Adventures

 One-way Boulder trek

-I dropped David off at West Fork Summit Creek trailhead (just beyond Trail Creek Summit on Trail Creek Road from Ketchum) with plans to pick him up six days later at Galena Lodge just outside wilderness.
-First day on trail we had previously hiked passed uneventfully, aside from very cold camping near the high pass.
+I dropped David off at West Fork Trailhead (just beyond Trail Creek Summit on Trail Creek Road from Ketchum) with plans to pick him up six days later at Galena Lodge outside wilderness.
+First day on previously hiked trail passed uneventfully, aside from very cold camping near high pass.

-On Day2, David dropped down goat route and further down met only hikers of the trip (until last day)— a couple with a dog who came up maintained East Fork trail and turned around just below shortcut to West Pass.
-He did not find blaze but followed GPS track to route from Google Earth imagery but was confused by multiple elk paths.
+On Day2, David dropped down goat route and farther down met only hikers of trip (until last day)— a couple with a dog who came up maintained East Fork Trail and turned around just below shortcut to West Pass.
+He did not find blaze but followed GPS track to route from Google Earth imagery; was confused by multiple elk paths.
 Rather than hike until dark, he leveled a tent site on the steep slope with rotten wood above a big Douglas-fir.

-Next morning, elk route maze in basin led to elk wallow and a 9,000-foot pass just across from West Pass.
+Next morning, elk route maze in basin led to elk wallow and 9000-foot pass just across from West Pass.
 Footprints indicated weekend elk hunters from West Pass.
 He followed route to another elk wallow, and beyond that, West Pass Trail.

 Elk & goat routes to “trailless” pass

 Minimal trail next morning until he found two horses tied to trees, whose unseen riders were no doubt stalking elk with bows.
 Below the horses, trail improved considerably.
-At the confluence of the South and West Forks of the East Fork of the Salmon River, he missed his turnoff for Grand Prize Gulch Trail and took the more heavily-used spur trail to outfitter’s camp, probably source of the horsemen.
+At confluence of South and West forks of East Fork Salmon River, he missed his turnoff for Grand Prize Gulch Trail and took the more heavily-used spur trail to outfitter’s camp, probably source of the horsemen.
 A packer was leaving camp with two horses carrying bagged elk halves followed by the hunter on a horse.
-David waded the East Fork and stopped to dry gear (from heavy condensation the previous night) on a sunny riverbank.
+David waded East Fork and stopped to dry gear (from previous night’s heavy condensation) on sunny riverbank.

-On last morning, David hiked steep little-used trail to pass near Gladiator Peak, then dropped down to Galena Lodge as weekend mountain bike groups were piling onto a network of cross-country ski trails that double as bike trails in snow-off seasons.
-He had called me via satellite phone to meet at Galena.
-But I was delayed by tourist traffic on Highway 75; when I got to Galena, David was on deck at the lodge, editing GPS data.
+On last morning, David hiked steep little-used trail to pass near Gladiator Peak, then dropped down to Galena Lodge as weekend mountain bike groups piled onto network of cross-country ski trails that double as bike trails in snow-off seasons.
+He had called me via satellite phone to meet at Galena, but I was delayed by tourist traffic on Highway 75; when I got to Galena, David was on lodge deck, editing GPS data.

 show less